NZX AI forecast: can machine learning predict New Zealand stocks?

 4. Data and corporate actions

-Free data feeds handle NZX corporate actions β imputation credits, frequent capital raises, dividend reinvestment β less cleanly than US data.
+Free data feeds handle NZX corporate actions — imputation credits, frequent capital raises, dividend reinvestment — less cleanly than US data.
 As with Taiwan, some apparent model error is really data-hygiene noise we're still working through.

 Why bother with the NZX at all?

 - It's our home market.
 A tool built in New Zealand that ignored the NZX would be a bit embarrassing.
+A tool built here that lied about the NZX would be worse.

 What I'd actually tell a Kiwi investor